Solar Power and Solar Panels for Camping and Caravanning

 Fixed solar panels verses portable models

 Some solar panels are portable and come with all the connectors required to attach them temporarily to your leisure battery.
 Others can be permanently secured to your roof and may come packaged with a suitable fixing kit.
 When permanently fixing a panel make sure nothing on the roof (such as a satellite dish or TV aerial) might shade it.
 Before you buy, think about how and when you will use the panels, including whether they will normally be positioned in full sunlight.
 If you have them permanently fixed, consider whether the attachment will affect the water ingress warranty of your unit.
 Make sure panels are positioned to take advantage of the midday sun.
 This is almost directly overhead in summer but lower in the southern part of the sky at other times of the year.
 Matching your panels’ angle to the sun’s position will increase the energy it gathers outside the summer months.
-In recent years tracking solar panels have become available , but are still quite expensive and only suitable for those with very limited space for panel attachment.
+In recent years tracking solar panels have become available, both fixed and portable that follow the sun.
+These are worth considering to maximise your solar input.

 Summer and winter use in the UK